Notes of chapter: Nutrition in Animals are presented below. Indepth notes along with worksheets and NCERT Solutions for Class 7.

 (b)It receives secretions from the liver, the pancreas and its wall.

-- Is situated in the upper part of the abdomen on the right side.
+- It is situated in the upper part of the abdomen on the right side.

-- Is the largest gland in the body.
+- It is the largest gland in the body.

 - Secretes bile juice that is stored in a sac called the gall bladder.
 It plays an important role in the digestion of fats.

-- Is a large cream coloured gland located just below the stomach.
+- It is a large cream coloured gland located just below the stomach.

 - Pancreatic juice acts on carbohydrates, fats and proteins.

 - Fats gret broken into fatty acids and glycerol

 - Intestinal juice completes the digestion of all components of the partly digested food in small intestine.

 (c)Absorption is the process in which digested food passes in to the blood vessels in the wall of the intestine.

 (d) Villi are the finger like outgrowths on the walls of the small intestine.

 - Increases the surface area for absorption of the digested food.